 What happens when I arrive?

-You will be greeted and welcomed and you’ll receive a newsletter with details of the week’s activities in the life of the church (newsletters are also available online.)
-For the 11.00am service you will also receive a hymn book.
+You will be greeted and welcomed and you’ll receive a newsletter with details of the week’s activities in the life of the church (newsletters are also available online here.)

 Will I have to introduce myself?

 You can expect a warm greeting from members of the congregation, but don’t worry, you won’t be asked to stand up and introduce yourself.

 Bringing worship to God through multimedia, our prayers, our singing and our presence.

 Building each other in fellowship and in hearing the Word proclaimed.

 Bringing our prayers and concerns for each other and the world.

 We are led by our singers and musicians with songs of praise.